© Semi Permanent

 SPECULATIVE FUTURES

-Speculative Futures invites participants to prototype possible futures at the intersection of climate, technology, creativity, and business.
+Speculative Futures invites participants to prototype possible futures at the intersection of venture, academia, technology, the arts, and business.
 Through multidisciplinary inquiry and applied speculation, we move beyond inspiration toward consequence.

 Exploring: